HicResearch/TREEHOOSE/doc/architecture/Architecture.md

 ![TREEHOOSE Architecture](../../res/images/TREEHOOSE-architecture.png)

 The solution uses Infrastructure as Code for deployment.
 Additional sections in this document provide additional details about each component.
-Below is a brief explaination of the numbered legends in the diagram.
+Below is a brief explanation of the numbered legends in the diagram.

 1. TRE Data Managers use AWS Management console to upload